-See Section 5.1 for a detailed breakdown of all ESA areas.
-The Environmentally Sensitive Area classification did not exist when the 1963 master plan designated land classifications.
+Approximately 1,069 acres have been classified as ESA areas - 617 acres were classified to ESA from Esthetics, 83 acres were classified to ESA from The Environmentally Sensitive Area classification did not exist when the 1963 master plan designated land classifications.
 The new areas classified as ESA include unique or sensitive prairies, woodlands, wetlands, and aesthetic areas.
-Land areas surrounding Yegua Creek, Flag Pond, Birch Creek State Park, Big Creek, Big Creek Park, Yegua Creek, and Yequa Creek Park were classified as ESAs to protect and preserve unique plant species and habitat types as well as riparian corridors.
+Land areas surrounding Yegua Creek, Flag Pond, Birch Creek State Park, Big Creek, Big Creek Park, Yegua Creek, and Yegua Creek Park were classified as ESAs to protect and preserve unique plant species and habitat types as well as riparian corridors.
 See Table 5.1 for a complete description of each ESA.